Code-Institute-Submissions/rguest20-ms3_AugResub/README.md

 - No Lorem ipsum text.
 - Ensure this is fully documented and commented to be clear to any developer reading through.

+**What I will build**
+To ensure that I hit these targets, I intend to build a freelancing website which will allow freelancers and companies to connect.
+Inter personal messaging as well as job creation will be functional parts of the site.

+Users will be able to use this site to gain meaningful employment and potentially use the backend of the site to build a paid platform by which they could act as an agency.

 **User stories**

 **First Time Users**